-Friendly visitors are volunteers who reach out to their neighbors to offer friendship, company, conversation and a listening ear. friendly visitor brochure to learn more about this program.
+Friendly visitors are volunteers who reach out to their neighbors to offer friendship, company, conversation and a listening ear.
+To learn more about this program, visit our Brochures Page.

-Seniors who need assistance shopping for groceries can be linked with a volunteer shopper.
-The shopper will pick up a grocery list at a senior’s home, go to a local supermarket of the senior’s choice, purchase the groceries, and help the senior unpack and store the food.
+Seniors who need assistance shopping for groceries can be matched with a weekly volunteer shopper.
+The shopper will get the client’s grocery list, go to a local supermarket of the senior’s choice, purchase the groceries, and deliver it to the client.
 Seniors pay only for the actual cost of the groceries purchased.
 For additional information, visit our Brochures Page.

+Would you like a sand bucket delivered to your home before winter sets in?
 Volunteers will deliver a bucket of sand for you to use on your walks and driveway, free.
-Call the Senior Center, at (978) 443-3055.
-Let us know where you’d like the bucket to be placed.

 The Sudbury Fire Dept., in collaboration with the Sudbury Senior Center can install lock boxes for Sudbury seniors.
 These are small safes containing a key to the house, accessible only by the Fire Department.
 A donation of $60 is requested to cover the cost of the lockbox, but can be waived for those who cannot afford the cost.